 The Lobo Life

 The Mexican gray wolf, or “lobo,” roamed throughout southeastern Arizona, southern New Mexico, and western Texas until about the 1930’s, with a few individuals coming across the southern border until about 1970, and south into northern Mexico until the 1980’s.
-According to the Interagency Field Team’s 2018 year-end count, 131 wolves now roam the wild headwaters of the Gila River in southeastern Arizona and southwestern New Mexico.
+According to the Interagency Field Team’s 2021 year-end count, 196 wolves now roam the wild headwaters of the Gila River in southeastern Arizona and southwestern New Mexico.
 There are approximately 40 Mexican gray wolves living in Mexico.